-- Standards of proficiency for clinical scientists. - Structure and organisation of the department, its relationship to the local clinical setting and how this compares with other locations in the UK. - Basic understanding of financial accountability, budget control and resource management. - Principles of clinical governance including clinical audit, accreditation requirements relevant to the specialism including equality and diversity, confidentiality, informed consent and data security. - Management principles and structures. - European Community (EC) Working Time Directive (1996) and its principles. - The role of appraisal in staff management and development. - Principles of training and development of staff. - Principles of lifelong learning and continuing professional development.
+- Standards of proficiency for clinical scientists. - Structure and organisation of the department, its relationship to the local clinical setting and how this compares with other locations in the UK. - Role of service users with respect to their rights, dignity, values, and autonomy including their role in the diagnostic and therapeutic process and in maintaining health and wellbeing. - Basic understanding of financial accountability, budget control and resource management. - Principles of clinical governance including clinical audit, accreditation requirements relevant to the specialism including equality and diversity, confidentiality, informed consent and data security. - Management principles and structures. - European Community (EC) Working Time Directive (1996) and its principles. - The role of appraisal in staff management and development. - Principles of training and development of staff. - Principles of lifelong learning and continuing professional development.

 - i) Describe the appropriate action and referral mechanisms available when personal limit of practice has been reached.
-(HCPC SoP 1, 1.1, 2, 4.5) - ii) Show an understanding of the importance of financial accountability, budgetary control and resource management.
-(HCPC SoP 1.2) - iii) Demonstrate a detailed knowledge of all aspects of the department's operations, of their inter-relationships and of the pre-, intra- and post-analytical factors that affect quality and service delivery and how it fits into the local clinical setting and the relationship of the service to the interests and needs of different service users.
+(HCPC SoP 1, 1.1, 2, 4.5) - ii) Show a understanding of the importance of financial accountability, budgetary control and resource management.(HCPC SoP 1.2) - iii) Demonstrate a detailed knowledge of all aspects of the department's operations, of their inter-relationships and of the pre-, intra- and post-analytical factors that affect quality and service delivery and how it fits into the local clinical setting and the relationship of the service to the interests and needs of different service users.
 (HCPC SoP 2.1- 2.5) - iv) Explain and critically evaluate the structures, processes and methodologies that underpin the quality of the service provided by their employer and quality improvement initiatives to promote high-quality patient care and enhance patient safety, and discuss the quality mechanisms relevant to your division/specialism.
 (HCPC SoP 2.1- 2.5)